All Episodes

 That's good.

-Have you seen any video tape of it?
+Have you seen any videotape of it?

-I I yes, I have it's uh it's nice to hear from a Democrat that a Democrat's angry at a Democrat over something like this.
+Well, it's nice to hear from a Democrat that a Democrat's angry at a Democrat over something like this.

 I thought those days were long gone.

-And at least before November, I could say, you know, they're the minority party, and they're just trying to get people to pay attention to them, but they're not the minority party anymore.
+And at least before November, I could say, you know, there's a minority party and they're just trying to get people to pay attention to them.

-And they really they you know, they don't have that excuse anymore, and I'm just getting really tired of it.
+And they really, you know, they don't have that excuse anymore.

-Well, uh trust me on this, Renee.
+Well, trust me on this, Renee.

 This is who they are.